 It’s not easy to stay in touch with your online customers.
 It isn’t impossible though.
 It means that as opposed to those selling face-to-face, SaaS reps will have to have killer communication skills on all fronts: email, calls, and in-person too (or did you forget about all the fun SaaS conferences?).

 These skills are imperative in order to create long-lasting relationships with your clients.
 As we’ve already seen that profit depends on upselling, it’s clear why long-lasting partnerships are important.
 It also means that your product needs to be so good that people will want to use it and invest in it.

-Once you’ve established a loyal customer base, every time you introduce new add-ons it will be easier to immediately test them and receive real feedback and also immediately sell them.
+Once you’ve established a loyal customer base, every time you introduce new add-ons it’ll be easier to immediately test them and receive real feedback and also immediately sell them.

 The next step is referrals and testimonials.
-At some point you might even consider a referral program for the most loyal among your customers, to work for you while you are working for them and bring more customers into the pool.
+At some point you might even consider a referral program for the most loyal among your customers, to work for you while you’re working for them and bring more customers into the pool.

 Say no to competitive pricing and yes to competitive value

 Some of these tips are intuitively understood and some not so much.
 This one definitely belongs to the second category.
 It all boils down to one thing, essentially: if you’ve never lost customers because you’re too expensive, you’re probably too cheap!